danielsbonnin/ftserver/README.md

     data port number:   The open port on ftclient's host

 Options:
     ftclient requires a command option.
-The user must select "-l" or "-g".
+The user must select 1 and only 1 of the following 2 options: "-l" or "-g".

     The "-l" ("List") command returns a list of all the objects in the ftserver current directory.

     The "-g" ("Get File") command copies a file from ftserver's current directory to ftclient's current directory.
-This command requires a "filename" argument which is a relative path + filename to ftserver's current directory.
+This command requires a "filename" argument which is a relative path + filename from ftserver's current directory.

     If the filename argument is not valid, ftserver returns an error message, which is printed to the terminal by ftclient.

 Termination Conditions
-    ftclient terminates after receiving a server response.
+    ftclient terminates automatically, after receiving a server response.

     ftserver terminates via keyboard interrupt (CNTRL-C)